kgreenek/rules_pcl/README.md

 )
 ```

-Right now only the PCL common library is supported.
+Right now only a subset of libraries are supported.